Using EVA Foam for Cosplay For the First Time

 Part 4: Mock-up your design

 This is especially important if you created your own pattern because it will ensure that all of your pattern pieces really do fit together.
-However, I also recommend it for purchased patterns, so that you can have a practice run of connecting all the pieces.
+This will also help you remember how everything goes together and prevent you from making any mistakes like gluing pieces in the wrong spots.

 Part 5: Cutting your pattern pieces